Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 The last module provides an introduction to surface water hydrology concepts, including storm event rainfall and stormwater run-off calculations and drainage system design and management.

-Running in parallel with the above topics is an introduction to basic engineering drawing, including: plan, elevation, oblique and isometric views, descriptive geometry, shadow studies and drainage systems (plans and longsections), as well as an introduction to Computer Aided Design (CAD).
+Running in parallel with the above topics is a module on engineering drawing, including: plan, elevation, oblique and isometric views, descriptive geometry, shadow studies and drainage systems (plans and longsections), as well as the use of Computer Aided Design (CAD) sofware to investigate concepts in engineering design.

 Paper title Land Development Engineering 1